Edward A. Hanna: Conflicts with police department

 Hanna frequently clashed with the city police department.
 Shortly after the election and before his inauguration, Hanna convinced the Utica Common Council to reject a police contract that Caruso had negotiated the previous month that would have raised police salaries, and, due to a parity clause, those of firefighters as well.
 He alleged that Caruso was using the contract to garner votes from the police and fire departments.
 Hanna and the councilmen who voted against the contract received anonymous death threats and were placed under police surveillance.

 One of Hanna's first acts was to order city policemen to salute citizens on the street, which they refused.
 In August of his first year, four youths in the Corn Hill neighborhood were arrested following a disturbance, and Hanna ordered them released.
 Three were released, but the arresting officer refused to release the fourth.
 When Chief Benny Rotundo backed the officer and complained that Hanna was interfering with police procedures, Hanna had Rotundo suspended.

 In 1976, Hanna brought a locksmith to open Rotundo's office, saying that Rotundo was refusing to provide Hanna and city counsel with certain documents.
 Rotundo ordered Hanna and the locksmith arrested, although a city judge intervened on Hanna's behalf.
 Hanna suspended Rotundo again, along with four other officers involved in the arrest.
 Hanna also declared a state of emergency and asked for assistance from the New York National Guard.
 Rotundo maintained that Hanna was exceeding his authority in suspending him and his officers, and that the documents requested were confidential and could only be released under court order.
 Hanna appointed a new Commissioner of Public Safety that night: the chief was no more receptive to him than Hanna, and the Commissioner claimed that the chief and his officers removed documents through a window while he was there.
 Hanna said he received a threatening phone call from an officer later that night.
-A couple days later a State Supreme Court justice ordered that the chief and the suspended officers be reinstated, and ordered Hanna to return any documents he may have obtained from the chief's office.
+Two days later, a State Supreme Court justice ordered that the chief and the suspended officers be reinstated, and ordered Hanna to return any documents he may have obtained from the chief's office.